semgrep/semgrep-docs/docs/getting-started.md

 - [Write a rule](#write-a-rule)
 - [Run Semgrep continuously](#run-semgrep-continuously)

-# Run Semgrep locally
+# Run Semgrep

-Start by running [Semgrep](https://github.com/returntocorp/semgrep/) locally to scan your code.
-It runs offline on uncompiled code: **no code leaves your machine**.
+Run Semgrep locally via your command line.
+Its analysis executes fully on your computer: **code is never uploaded anywhere**.

-Install Semgrep using Homebrew or pip, or run without installation via Docker:
+First install Semgrep using Homebrew or pip, or run without installation via Docker:

 ```sh
 # For macOS